skarmakar/fast-json-serializer/README.md

 ### Formatting of the JSON

-Currently, it supports format two formats, key-value, and FastJsonapi format
+Currently, it supports two formats, key-value, and FastJsonapi format

 ```ruby
 PostSerializer.new(Post.limit(10)).serialized_json